lorenzo-deluca/silence-private-server/README.md

 First, you need to determine your IMEI. \
 You can do this by going to the Silence app, selecting "My Vehicles", choosing your scooter, and then going to "**Technical Sheet**".
 <img src="images/SilenceApp-IMEI.png" alt="IMEI" height="400" />

+If you cannot find your IMEI there is no problem, when you install the server and the scooter attempts to connect to the server you will see the IMEI in the server logs.

 ### Create Configuration File
 Next, copy the '**configuration.template.json**' file and create a new file named '**configuration.json**'. \